Command Line Interface

 hse kvdb create /var/pmem/kvdb3

-The KVDB home directory is /var/pmem/kvdb3
+The KVDB home directory is /var/pmem/kvdb3 and, because it resides on

 persistent memory, by default a pmem media class is created at